SupportTools/website/blog/content/post/rotate-rke2-certs.md

 tar -czvf /var/lib/rancher/rke2/server/tls/pre-rotate-tls.tar.gz /var/lib/rancher/rke2/server/tls
 ```

-Note: Repeat on all master nodes.
+Note: Repeat on all master nodes

 3. Rotate the certificates by running the following command on each master node: